SAP/styleguides/clean-abap/sub-sections/InterfacesVsAbstractClasses.md

 ## Comparison

-- An abstract class needs more code, even if it is completely empty, because you always have to provide an `IMPLEMENTATION`.
+- An abstract class needs more code because you always have to provide an `IMPLEMENTATION`, even if it is completely empty.

 - A class can implement multiple interfaces, but can inherit only one interface-like abstract class.